sirensolutions/calcite/README.md

 # Siren Deployment
 ## For Development
 When developing and testing new features, one can use Maven SNAPSHOT feature to deploy over and over on artifactory.
-To set this up, change the version in all pom.xml to append `-SNAPSHOT`.
+To set this up, change the version in all pom.xmlgcloud auth login to append `-SNAPSHOT`.

 For instance in the pom.xml it should look like this:
 ```xml